Tuwaiq-Data-Science-Bootcamp-V4/Bootcamp-Project-4-ML/README.md

 - EDA
     - Apply the essential EDA steps: head, shape, info, describe, and missing values.
     - Display different charts that give an overview of your data.
-- Use two splitting methods (train-test split and cross-validation split).
+- Use splitting method (train-test split).
 - Choose three proper ML Algorithms.
 - Report appropriate evaluation metrics for each model.
 - Create a chart that compares the final results of your selected models.